greghendershott/aws/readme.md

   * You can run tests for all files using `raco test -x ./`.
 (The `-x` flag is important to avoid evaluating rkt files that have no `test` module whatsoever.)

+* Be aware that the tests are extensive and will do significant data transfer with Amazon AWS.
+Although this shouldn't cost a _lot_ of money, it will take some time for them to complete.